Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

 - Stem cell transplant (also called bone marrow transplant).
 This procedure involves destroying cancer cells and normal bone marrow and immune system cells with high-dose chemotherapy and then reintroducing healthy donor stem cells into the body.
 These new stem cells can rebuild a healthy blood supply and immune system.

 - Clinical trials.
 These are research studies that offer promising new treatments that are not yet available to the general public.
-A child's doctor will decide if a child is a good candidate for a clinical trial.
+Doctors will decide if a child is a good candidate for a clinical trial.

-Being told that a child has cancer can be a terrifying experience, and the stress of cancer treatment can be overwhelming for any family.
+Being told that a child has cancer can be terrifying, and the stress of cancer treatment can feel overwhelming for any family.

 Although you might feel like it at times, you're not alone.
-To find out about support that may be helpful to you or your child, talk to your doctor or a hospital social worker.
+To find support that might help you or your child, talk to your doctor or a hospital social worker.
 Many resources are available to help you get through this difficult time.

 Reviewed by: Emi H. Caywood, MD